adoptium/temurin-build/README.md

 Example Usage (TODO Add example of openj9):

-`./makejdk-any-platform.sh -s /home/openjdk10/src -d /home/openjdk/target -T MyOpenJDK10.tar.gz jdk10`
+`./makejdk-any-platform.sh -s src -d target -T MyOpenJDK10.tar.gz jdk10`

-This would clone OpenJDK source from _https://github.com/AdoptOpenJDK/openjdk-jdk10_ to `/home/openjdk10/src`, configure the build with sensible defaults according to your local platform and then build (Adopt) OpenJDK and place the result in `/home/openjdk/target/MyOpenJDK10.tar.gz`.
+This would clone OpenJDK source from _https://github.com/AdoptOpenJDK/openjdk-jdk10 to `src` under your current directory, configure the build with sensible defaults according to your local platform and then build (Adopt) OpenJDK and place the result in `target/MyOpenJDK10.tar.gz`.

 ### Building OpenJDK from a non Adopt source